 How to Inspect Your Roof After a Storm

 After a storm hits, one of the first things homeowners need to look for structural damage.
-The roof is one of the most important areas of the home.
-Once the weather has cleared and the area is safe, it needs to be inspected.
+The roof is one of the most critical areas of the home.
+Once the weather has cleared, and the area is safe, it needs to be inspected.
 Here are a few quick tips to help you spot roof damage.

 Look for Big Hazards First